SenseTecnic/wotkit-docs/source/api_v2/index.rst

 V2 API Reference
 ================

-This documentation is a work in process.
-It's not production ready yet -- but feel free to look around.
+Please be advised that V2 is in beta and not ready for production.

 .. toctree::